pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-class-diagram.md

 ## Core Components

-UltimateXR includes hundreds of components, all deriving from one of the **core components** in this diagram:
+UltimateXR contains many components, all deriving from one of the **core components** in this diagram:

 ![](/docs/programming-guide/media/ClassDiagram.png)